niledatabase/nile-mcp-server/README.md

 # Nile MCP Server

-A Model Context Protocol (MCP) server implementation for Nile database operations.
-This server allows LLM applications to interact with Nile databases through a standardized interface.
+A Model Context Protocol (MCP) server implementation for Nile database platform.
+This server allows LLM applications to interact with Nile platform through a standardized interface.

 ## Features